 Certified as a Diplomate of the National Board of Medical Examiners and by the American Board of Anesthesiology with sub-specialty certification in pain management, Dr. Flanagan is a member of the American Society of Anesthesiology, the Alabama State Society of Anesthesia, the American Medical Association, the Medical Association of the State of Alabama, and the Houston County Medical Society.
 Licensed by the states of Alabama and North Carolina, he is a published author and the recipient of numerous awards and honors.

-Dr. Flanagan recently replaced Steven P. Furr, MD, of Jackson, Ala., on the Alabama Board of Medical Examiners, an administrative and regulatory agency of the State of Alabama, and the Medical Licensure Commission of Alabama, a state agency which has the exclusive power and authority to issue, revoke and reinstate all licenses to practice medicine or osteopathy in the State of Alabama.
+Dr. Flanagan has been a long-standing voice in Alabama's medical leadership by serving on the Alabama Board of Medical Examiners, an administrative and regulatory agency of the State of Alabama, and the Medical Licensure Commission of Alabama, a state agency which has the exclusive power and authority to issue, revoke and reinstate all licenses to practice medicine or osteopathy in the State of Alabama.

 Dr. Flanagan and his wife, Melissa, live in Dothan.
 His personal interests include swimming, sailing and skiing.
 He and his family are members of the St. Columba Catholic Church.